Benchmark Data and Evaluation Framework for Intent Discovery Around COVID-19 Vaccine Hesitancy: Experimental Setup

 \subsubsection{Clustering Algorithms}

 We evaluate two clustering algorithms.
-Since the number of \silverintents is not known {\it a priori\/}, we use $sqrt(N)$ as a simple heuristic to determine the number of clusters, including the \emph{none} cluster, where $N$ is the number of utterances being clustered.
+Since one can not assume that the number of \silverintents is known {\it a priori\/}, we use $sqrt(N)$ as a simple heuristic to determine the number of clusters, including the \emph{none} cluster, where $N$ is the number of utterances being clustered.
 Short utterances, containing less than $5$ recognized words, were placed in advance in the \emph{none} cluster.
+For both clustering algorithms the analysis takes a few minutes on a single CPU.

-\textbf{K-Means} We use the K-Means algorithm from the SciKit-Learn package \cite{scikit-learn} with the default settings, running it with $10$ random centroid initializations obtained by K-Means++, with up to $300$ iterations in each run.
+\textbf{K-Means.} We use the K-Means algorithm from the SciKit-Learn package \cite{scikit-learn} with the default settings, running it with $10$ random centroid initializations obtained by K-Means++, with up to $300$ iterations in each run.
 Each utterance was represented using its Sentence-BERT representation \cite{sbert}.

-\textbf{sequential Information Bottleneck (sIB).} As a strong bag-of-words baseline, we use the sIB algorithm of \citet{sib}.\footnote{\url{https://github.com/IBM/sib}}.
-The algorithm uses as input the Term-Frequency vector representations and is executed with the default settings of $10$ internal random initializations and up to $15$ iterations in each run.
+\textbf{sequential Information Bottleneck (sIB).} As a strong bag-of-words baseline, we use the sIB algorithm of \citet{sib}.\footnote{\url{https://github.com/IBM/sib}} The algorithm uses as input the Term-Frequency vector representations and is executed with the default settings of $10$ internal random initializations and up to $15$ iterations in each run.
 We apply a common pre-processing stage in which stop-words are removed and the remaining words are stemmed.